-If you are in San Jose and looking for something really unique to do, then look no further the Rosicrucian Egyptian Museum.
-This museum sits on a large property in downtown San Jose and it has rooms full of unusual artifacts plus a few acres of stuff to explore outside as well.
+If you are in San Jose and looking for something unique to do, then look no further than the Rosicrucian Egyptian Museum.
+This museum sits on a large property in downtown San Jose, and it has rooms full of unusual artifacts plus a few acres of stuff to explore outside as well.
 Here is all the information.

 - Cost: $9 (as of 2016)

 - Hours: 9 AM – 5 PM, closed Monday and Tuesday

 - Location: 1660 Park Ave, San Jose, CA 95191

 - This information was from my visit in 2017

 The museum is located on Park Ave, only a few blocks off the 805 Freeway.
 There is a small parking lot in the back of the museum on Chapman Street.
 After parking, you can explore the exterior before heading inside.